A mole is hunting John and his two associates. They must find the mole first.

 There are Security Officers posted outside my door and at the main entrance downstairs.
 The only places I am allowed to go were to the office and straight home.
 Mr. Jackson is taking the threats against our lives seriously, but I wish he had not made us all stay together.
 I did not have much choice in the situation.
 Mr. Jackson cited imminent domain laws.
 While I am paying on my condo, the place is still AppleGates Union property.
 Since the corporation owns it, they can put anyone they want in my condo.
 When I tried to object, Mr. Jackson reminded me they could also evict me whenever they wanted.

 “I need a break!” exhaled Mara and pushed herself away from the table.
 I watched her march up the stairs to the spare bedroom.

 I sat in Mara’s spot, as a door upstairs slammed.
 Dawn moaned and buried her head in her crossed legs and arms.
 “What was your argument about this time?”
 I asked.

 Without looking up Dawn mumbled to me.
 “We’ve gone through the information on all of the upper management who had access to the files on our assassination of Brian Walton.”

 Dawn sat up and swished her hair back.
 “Well, we’ve compiled quite the list of bribes, laundering, blackmail, and misallocation of funds for prostitutes and drugs.
 But, there wasn’t anything that we could trace back to Walmart Corporation that would suggest a mole.”

 “Great a dead end,” I took another sip of my tea, “Get off my table.”

 Dawn moaned, flopping back on the table top.
-I’m glad for reinforced glass.
+I certainly am grateful for reinforced glass.

 “I’m sorry sir,” I offered.
 “We just couldn’t find any evidence of a mole with those who had access to the data on the assassination.”